Q& A: How does a Dyslexia Test Work?

 -

-What if my child does not have dyslexia?
+What if I don't have dyslexia?